Doomsday rule: 28-year cycle

 Regarding the frequency of doomsdays in a Julian 28-year cycle, there are 1 leap year and 3 common years for every weekday, the latter 6, 17 and 23 years after the former (so with intervals of 6, 11, 6, and 5 years; not evenly distributed because after 12 years the day is skipped in the sequence of doomsdays).
-The same cycle applies for any given date from 1 March falling on a particular weekday.
+The same cycle applies for any given date from March 1 falling on a particular weekday.

-For any given date up to 28 February falling on a particular weekday, the 3 common years are 5, 11, and 22 years after the leap year, so with intervals of 5, 6, 11, and 6 years.
+For any given date up to February 28 falling on a particular weekday, the 3 common years are 5, 11, and 22 years after the leap year, so with intervals of 5, 6, 11, and 6 years.
 Thus the cycle is the same, but with the 5-year interval after instead of before the leap year.

-Thus, for any date except 29 February, the intervals between common years falling on a particular weekday are 6, 11, 11.
+Thus, for any date except February 29, the intervals between common years falling on a particular weekday are 6, 11, 11.
 See e.g. at the bottom of the page Common year starting on Monday the years in the range 1906–2091.

-For 29 February falling on a particular weekday, there is just one in every 28 years, and it is of course a leap year.
+For February 29 falling on a particular weekday, there is just one in every 28 years, and it is of course a leap year.

 Julian calendar

 The Gregorian calendar is currently accurately lining up with astronomical events such as solstices.
 In 1582 this modification of the Julian calendar was first instituted.
-In order to correct for calendar drift, 10 days were skipped, so doomsday moved back 10 days (i.e. 3 days): Thursday 4 October (Julian, doomsday is Wednesday) was followed by Friday 15 October (Gregorian, doomsday is Sunday).
+To correct for calendar drift, 10 days were skipped, so doomsday moved back 10 days (i.e. 3 weekdays): Thursday, October 4 (Julian, doomsday is Wednesday) was followed by Friday, October 15 (Gregorian, doomsday is Sunday).
 The table includes Julian calendar years, but the algorithm is for the Gregorian and proleptic Gregorian calendar only.

 Note that the Gregorian calendar was not adopted simultaneously in all countries, so for many centuries, different regions used different dates for the same day.